defenseunicorns/uds-cli/design-docs/0001-bundle-state.md

 The UDS state secret will be stored in the `uds` namespace.
 If the `uds` namespace doesn't exist, the CLI will create it.

 ### Viewing State
 For now, we will not introduce a dedicated UDS CLI command for users to view state.
-To view state, useres can either used the vendored tools (`kubectl` and/or `k9s`) or view the state in UDS Runtime.
+To view state, users can either used the vendored tools (`kubectl` and/or `k9s`) or view the state in UDS Runtime.

 ## State Implementation